Gini coefficient: Other uses

 Although the Gini coefficient is most popular in economics, it can, in theory, be applied in any field of science that studies a distribution.
 For example, in ecology, the Gini coefficient has been used as a measure of biodiversity, where the cumulative proportion of species is plotted against the cumulative proportion of individuals.
 In health, it has been used as a measure of the inequality of health-related quality of life in a population.
 In education, it has been used as a measure of the inequality of universities.
 In chemistry it has been used to express the selectivity of protein kinase inhibitors against a panel of kinases.
 In engineering, it has been used to evaluate the fairness achieved by Internet routers in scheduling packet transmissions from different flows of traffic.
 In machine learning, it has been used as a unified metric for evaluating many-versus-many (all-to-all) similarity in vector spaces across various data types, including images and text, and to show their effectiveness in guiding machine learning training sample selection, especially in sparse information settings.

 The Gini coefficient is sometimes used for the measurement of the discriminatory power of rating systems in credit risk management.

+In 2004, a paper by Jennifer Lotz used the Gini coefficient as a measure of "the relative distribution of the galaxy pixel flux values," finding it to be a reliable way to separate ULIRGs from normal galaxies.
+The Gini coefficient has since been used extensively in Galaxy morphological classification.